 🍊 Statement 🍊

-From a neurodivergent perspective, my practice explores society’s navigations of human connection under modernising technology, documenting our attempts in reaching affection, validation, intimacy and emotional reverence.
-His work ranges from paintings, photographic installations, sculptures, poems, writings, examining queer narratives, gender, neuroscience, and the remits between art and health.
-His work includes manipulated microscopic visuals exposing the realms of male exercise rituals, documentations of new-town or rural youth raves, ornate paintings composed in body-enhancing compounds suffused with collages chronicling the interaction and insecurities of online communities, or sculptural landscapes on pigmented crystals attempting to create an alluring utopian vision for lonely individuals to seek solace in.
-Under a crescendo of imagination, autistic vision, and evidence, I seek to communicate and reveal comments about digitally-connected societies, perspectives on isolation, technology and bodies, our pursuits in beauty or hope, composing testimonies of those seeking to be understood or loved.
+Morl’s practice explores society’s navigations of human connection under modernising technology, documenting our attempts in reaching affection, validation, intimacy and emotional reverence.
+Work ranges from paintings, photographic installations, sculptures, poems, writings, examining queer narratives, gender, neuroscience, and the remits between art and health.
+Their work includes manipulated microscopic visuals exposing the realms of male exercise rituals, documentations of new-town or rural youth raves, ornate paintings composed in body-enhancing compounds suffused with collages chronicling the interaction and insecurities of online communities, or sculptural landscapes on pigmented crystals attempting to create an alluring utopian vision for lonely individuals to seek solace in.
+Under a crescendo of imagination, evidence and autistic vision, I seek to communicate and reveal comments about digitally-connected societies, perspectives on isolation, technology and bodies, our pursuits in ‘beauty’ or hope, composing testimonies of those seeking to be understood or loved.

 🍊 Bio 🍊